r-ofarrell/GoodFaithEstimate/README.md

 Besides Python itself, all of the dependencies can be downloaded using pip.
 The exception is wkhtmltopdf, which is an external program that pdfkit requires to function correctly.
 You can download wkhtmltopdf here: https://wkhtmltopdf.org/

-Additionally, while the Tkinter library usually comes standard in Python, on many Linux distributions, I have found it is not included in Python.
-When Tkinter is not included in Python, you cannot download it from pip.
+Additionally, while the Tkinter library usually comes standard in Python, on many Linux distributions I have found that this is not the case.
+When Tkinter is not included in Python, unfortunately you cannot download it from pip.
 Instead, please search your distribution's repositories for python3-tk and install it from there.

 On Debian based distributions, if Tkinter is missing you should be able to install it using: